KevinBjarnemark/reoptinew/README.md

 The Reoptinew project has been developed using an **Agile methodology** with only a single iteration so far.
 In-depth documentation for the first iteration, its sprints, diagrams, and more can be found [here](docs/iteration_1).

+## Error handling

+> ❕ **Note**
+> The error-handling system in Reoptinew seamlessly handles both frontend and backend errors.
+For a detailed overview of backend error handling, refer to the [**backend repository**](https://github.com/KevinBjarnemark/reoptinew-api).

+Reoptinew gracefully manages errors across the application by wrapping critical functions in try-catch blocks at multiple levels.
+This ensures errors, whether expected or unexpected, are captured and handled consistently.
+Unexpected errors are displayed as `Something went wrong`, preventing confusing or technical error messages from disrupting the user experience.
+All error messages are carefully reviewed, approved, and tailored to improve clarity and usability.

+### Alert window

+All types of errors and notifications are displayed in the [Alert Window](src/components/alerts/alert-window/AlertWindow.jsx).
+The strongest feauture of this component is that it allows errors to be thrown across the app without overwhelming the user, or erasing previous data.
+The user is fully informed about the **status of the app** and is able to toggle between the fired alerts/errors in the order they were thrown.
+All alerts/errors will be removed from memory when the user closes the alert window, this improves the user experience, increases performance, and provides control.

+> ⛔️ **Known issue**
+> Alerts may occasionally appear out of chronological order due to how React processes rendering queues.
+Although this can be resolved with useRef, the issue is minor and currently not prioritized.

+Moreover, the alert system follows a modern, non-intrusive design with engaging animations and intruiging colors to further enhance the UX.
+When an alert/error is executed or toggled, a strong color that matches the alert/error-type will flash to gain the user's attention.

 ## Technologies

 Read more about the programming languages, frameworks, and tools used to build **Reoptinew** in this section.